 Regulation 11 of the Development Planning (Procedure for Applications and their Determination) Regulations (S.L.
-552.13), allows any person to declare an interest in any development application and make representations to the PA by any means of communication, written or electronic, in the Maltese or English language, and must include an electronic address.
-The EIA Regulations (S.L.
-549.46) provide for the opportunity for the public to submit comments to the Authority during the 30 days' public consultation on the terms of reference for the environmental impact assessment (Regulation 16), during the public consultation on the EIA report (of not less than 30 calendar days) (Regulation 19), prior to the public hearing, during it, and up to seven calendar days after it (Regulation 20).
+552.13), allows any person to declare an interest in any development application and make representations to the PA by any -means of communication, written or electronic, in the Maltese or English language, and must include an electronic address.
+As per 1The EIA Regulations (S.L.
+549.46), provide for the opportunity for the public to submit comments to the Authority during the 30 days' public consultation on the terms of reference for the environmental impact assessment (Regulation 16), during the public consultation on the EIA report (of not less than 30 calendar days) (Regulation 19), prior to the public hearing, during it, and up to seven calendar days after it (Regulation 20). the Director of Environment Protection shall arrange for a public hearing to take place, at which the public may make comments and express their views on the impact of the proposed development-the process is regulated through Regulation 25(7)-though comments in writing are also accepted prior to and even after the hearing.